 Some are brilliant.
-Others are just OK.
-Most are disasters.
-Most resumes are written to communicate your qualifications, tenure, career progression, duties and accomplishments.
+Others are just okay.
+Most are disasters that focus on rehashing your qualifications, tenure, duties, and accomplishments.

-Also, in the context of passive job search, the process works in reverse: your LinkedIn profile is often the first touchpoint of your personal brand with recruiters.
-If they like what they see, they might request your resume.
+In the context of passive job search, your LinkedIn profile is the star of the show.
+Recruiters experience it as the first touchpoint of your personal brand.
+If they like what they see, they reach out and request a conversation, plus a copy of your resume.

 4. Your Headshot.

-Why, then, would you have a photograph on your LinkedIn profile that is amateurish, is badly cropped, poorly lit and is dominated by an expression of your tension and unease?
+Why, then, would you have a photograph on your LinkedIn profile that is amateurish, badly cropped, poorly lit, or dominated by tension and unease in your body language?

 Nothing more, nothing less.